Skip to product information

 Type of propagation

-Spread occurs via seeds or by root division.
+Propagation occurs via seeds or root division.

-Other Names
+Other names

 Botanical names: Rumex acetosa

-English Names: Sorrel
+English names: Sorrel

 German names: Sauerampfer